christianrondeau/GoToWindow/PLUGINS.md

-# Go To Window - Plugins
+# GoToWindow - Plugins

+GoToWindow is extensible.
+Even the core functionality is a plug-in, that can be replaced if you wish.
+You can also write your own!

+## Built-in Plugins

+* `GoToWindow.Plugins.Core`: Loads the core windows list, as shown by the native `Alt` + `Tab` screen.

+## Creating your own plugin

 **Warning!
 This is an alpha, and the plug-in signature is subject to change.**

-## GitHub Project Naming
+### GitHub Project Naming

-Plugins for GoToWindow should be named `GoToWindow-Plugin-YourPlugin`.
-This will make it easier to find plug-ins in the future.
+Plugins for GoToWindow, when open sourced on GitHub, should be named `GoToWindow-Plugin-YourPlugin`.
+This will make it easier to discover plug-ins for other people.
+Also, let us know!

-Also, if you think your extension should be part of GoToWindow's core, or if you need additional control from within your plug-ins, please create an issue.
+If you think your extension should be part of GoToWindow's core, or if you need additional control on how things are displayed or handled from within your plug-ins, please create an issue.

-## Creating your own plug-in

-Create a `C#` project.
+### Writing your first plugin

+Create a `C# 4.0` project.
+We suggest the convention `GoToWindow.Plugins.YourPlugin` for the project name, to clearly see the difference between plug-ins and dependencies.

-Reference `System.ComponentModel.Composition` and `GoToWindow.Extensibility`
+Next, Reference `System.ComponentModel.Composition` (from [MEF](http://msdn.microsoft.com/en-CA/library/dd460648(v=vs.110).aspx)) and `GoToWindow.Extensibility` (from GoToWindow's install directory).

-You can now implement `IGoToWindowPlugin`, and mark you class as `Export` for GoToWindow to discover it.
+Implement `IGoToWindowPlugin`, and add an `Export` attribute to your class so GoToWindow can discover it.
 Here is an example class:

     [Export(GoToWindowPluginConstants.GoToWindowPluginContractName, typeof(IGoToWindowPlugin))]
     public class MyPlugin : IGoToWindowPlugin